fritzy/VeryModel/README.md

 <a name='def-validate'></a>
 __validate__

 The `validate` field takes a value and should determine whether that value is acceptable or not.
-It's run during `doValidate()` or during `save` if you set the option `validateOnSave: true`.
+It's run during `doValidate()`.
-The function should return a boolean, an array of errors, an empty array, or an error string.
+The function should return a boolean, an array of errors, an empty array, or an error string, or a joi validation object.

 Example: